mattmallencode/crm/README.md

 *Satisfies User Stories: 1, 2, 7

-A user must be able to register an account with Sherpa's database by providing a valid email and password combination.
-This will then enable them to authenticate themselves.
+A user must be able to register an account with Sherpa's database by providing a valid email and password combination, enabling their authentication.

 #### User Authentication